 Professor Kenny Coventry holds a Chair in Psychology, and is Head of the School of Psychology.
 He joined UEA in 2012 following posts at Dundee, Plymouth, and Northumbria Universities.
-He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and a visiting Professor at Bremen and Freiburg Universities, where he collaborates with the Deutsche Forschungsgemeinschaft SFB-TR8 Spatial Cognition Research Centre.
+He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and recipient of the 2015 British Psychological Society Cognitive Prize.

 Key Research Interests